 Low-Acid Acidified Foods

 A considerable safety margin can be introduced into processing time by acidifying the product.
-If the low acid food, for example cucumber, is acidified to a pH of 4.6 or less, it crosses the threshold that separates low acid foods from the high acid foods.
-In other words it becomes a high acid food and as such, it requires less severe thermal treatment to achieve sterility.
+If the low-acid food, for example, a cucumber, is acidified to a pH of 4.6 or less, it crosses the threshold that separates low-acid foods from the high-acid foods.
+In other words, it becomes a highly acidic food and, as such, it requires less severe thermal treatment to achieve sterility.
 It can, theoretically, be sterilized in a water bath canner (212° F, 100° C).
 As the thermal resistance of bacterial spores decreases in an acidic environment, they should not grow in foods with a pH below 4.6.
-Thermal treatment is needed to kill only spoilage bacteria, molds, yeasts and enzymes, all of which can be killed at 212° F, 100° C.
+Thermal treatment is needed to kill only spoilage bacteria, molds, yeasts, and enzymes, all of which can be killed at 212° F, 100° C.

 Available from Amazon